maroehri/git-course/README.md

 This section is supposed to provide some first steps material.

-Add a list of all different git commands and their purpose.

 ### git init

-The command git init is used in order to initialize a new git repository
+The command `git init` is used in order to initialize a new git repository

+### git add

+The command `git add` moves files from the working directory into the staging area